Prawal63/portfolio/README.md

 In my portfolio, you'll find a section where you can see all my recent projects.
 Each project has a detailed description and a link to the source code and/or a demo.
 They're all pretty cool and I'm super proud of them.

 ## Deployment
-The portfolio is deployed on Vercel, which guarantees fast loading and constant availability.
+The portfolio is deployed on Netlify, which guarantees fast loading and constant availability.
 You can access it at the following url: https://my-p0rtf0lio.netlify.app